 Regulations for the Essay Medal

 2. There is no age limit for entrants, but the Essay Medal Committee reserves the right to give preference to entrants who have not previously published in the field of Hispanic visual arts.
 We welcome submissions from researchers in a variety of circumstances, but envisage that most essays will be submitted from early career scholars, post-graduate students or undergraduates with exceptionally good end-of-degree dissertations.
 Details of degrees or qualifications, as well as previous publications, must be submitted together with the submission (ie in the cover email, but not in the main text.

 4. The essay must not have been previously published and must not have been awarded any national or international prize.
-A note of any departmental prizes awarded to it must accompany the entrant’s real name and address.
+A note of any departmental prizes awarded to it should accompany the email by which the submission is sent.

-5. Essays may be up to 8,000 words in length, including bibliography (though this is not not necessary if full footnotes are given), all notes and appendices.
-Entrants are encouraged to submit shorter pieces, however.
+5. Essays may be up to 10,000 words in length, including bibliography (though this is not not necessary if full footnotes are given), all notes and appendices.
 Shorter submissions will not be penalised on grounds of length, but overlength essays will be refused.
 A word count and a summary of up to 250 words (additional to the work total) must be included.
 Submissions in the form of photo essays or videos (up to 25 minutes in length) will also be considered.

 6. The submission should demonstrate original thinking.
-It may be based on a dissertation, and may involve original research, although essays based on a survey of secondary material will also be considered if they are of suitable quality.
-However, the essay should be self-contained and especially prepared for this competition.
+It may be based on a dissertation, and may involve original research, although submissions based on a survey of secondary material will also be considered if they are of suitable quality.
+However, the submission should be self-contained and especially prepared for this competition.

 8. The winning essay may be considered for publication in the visual arts issue of Hispanic Research Journal, subject to the usual process of refereeing, and to acceptance by the Editors, whose decision on this is final.
 In the event of the essay being accepted for publication, some reworking may be required.
 Essays may not be offered for publication elsewhere while they are sub judice.